chef-boneyard/chef-web-docs-2016/chef_master/source/getting_started.rst

    Chef Client finished, 1/1 resources updated in 2.418878 seconds

 That's it.
 The warnings, for the moment, can be ignored.
 Check the root of the path defined by the ``HOME`` environment variable and find the file named ``test.txt``.
-Open it, it should say ``This file created by Chef!``.
+The file should contain ``This file created by Chef!``.

 Conclusion
 =====================================================